Building a Home

 At North Shore Mortgage, we know how exciting and stressful building a home can be!
 We make the loan process as simple as possible so you can focus your energy on important things, like choosing the right builder.

-You'll only need to close once for the two loans: The Construction Loan and the Permanent Loan.
+The Construction Loan and the Permanent Loan.